metno/emep-ctm/Input.rst

 in line 1 (number 5 in the downloaded file) gives the number of pollutants treated in the file.

-Instead of country code, reductions can be specified by coordinates too (and combined with country reductions).
+Instead of country code, reductions can also be specified by coordinates too (and combined with country reductions).
 The line with coordinate corrections must start with the keyword ``lonlat``.
 The coordinates are given in longitude latitude (min and max and the coordinates of the centre of the gridcells are tested.
 Gridcells are either entirely included or entirely reduced, never cut into smaller parts).